School of Education Graduate Admission

 Admission Requirements for the MAT (including BA/MAT) and the MEd in Elementary Education PK-6 and Special Education General Curriculum K-12

-Applicants to the MAT program (including BA/MAT) and MEd in Elementary and Special Education must submit the following to the School of Education at Mary Baldwin University.
-The School of Education, in compliance with our accrediting agency, the Council for the Accreditation of Educator Preparation (CAEP), has adopted a Levels of Teacher Education Program Progression for Initial Licensure Programs to meet requirements.
-Students are admitted and progress through varying levels of program progression.
+The School of Education, in compliance with our accrediting agency, the Council for the Accreditation of Educator Preparation (CAEP), has adopted a Levels of Teacher Education Program Progression for Initial Licensure Programs.
+Applicants to the MAT program (including BA/MAT) and MEd in Elementary Education PK-6 and Special Education General Curriculum K-12 endorsements must meet additional requirements as they progress through varying levels of the program.
 This process is outlined below.

 Requirements for admission:

-The Master of Arts in Teaching (including BA/MAT) and Master of Education in Elementary or Special Ed admission requirements:
+The Master of Arts in Teaching (including BA/MAT) and Master of Education in Elementary or Special Education admission requirements:

 • GPA - 3.0 from most recent transcript